-A recipe for those of us who love both beets and brussels sprouts.
+Here’s a recipe for those of us who love both beets and Brussels sprouts.
 (Isn’t it pretty?)
 I love beets in practically anything, but if you mix red beets with other foods, those foods will turn red as well.

 Golden Beets and Brussels Sprouts Recipe